 The enhancement of scientific writing has long been a focus of research, beginning with early efforts aimed primarily at improving spelling errors and grammatical accuracy.
-Tools such as basic spell checkers and grammar editors helped to identify and correct these errors, laying the foundation for automated writing assistance [7,8].
-These early developments were essential in addressing surface-level issues but did not go beyond fixing basic linguistic mistakes.
+Tools such as basic spell checkers and grammar editors helped identify and correct these errors, laying the foundation for automated writing assistance [7,8].
+These early developments were essential in addressing surface-level issues but did not extend beyond fixing basic linguistic mistakes.

 As research progressed, the focus expanded to more complex aspects of writing, such as sentence structure and coherence.
 In this regard, rule-based systems were introduced, which analyzed text for logical consistency, syntactic structure, and thematic relevance.
-These systems employed predefined linguistic rules to offer feedback on structural issues but were limited by their rigidity, which made them less adaptable to the diverse writing styles found in scientific discourse [9].
+These systems employed predefined linguistic rules to provide feedback on structural issues but were limited by their rigidity, making them less adaptable to the diverse writing styles found in scientific discourse [9].
 For instance, Grammatik, developed in the 1980s, was one of the first commercial grammar checkers that utilized a set of linguistic rules to identify and correct grammatical and stylistic errors [10].
 While effective at addressing basic grammatical and stylistic errors, the rule-based approach had limitations when dealing with the more dynamic and diverse writing styles commonly found in scientific writing.
 This rigidity made it difficult for such systems to adapt to the evolving complexities of academic discourse.

 The field continued to evolve with the advent of machine learning and deep learning models, which brought significant advancements in the ability to understand and process more intricate textual features.
 The introduction of language models capable of not only correcting grammatical errors but also enhancing conceptual clarity and logical flow marked a transformative shift.
 Large-scale models like GPT-3 and GPT-4, trained on massive datasets, have demonstrated impressive abilities to understand context, generate coherent text, and refine scientific writing [11,12].
 While these models are powerful, their high computational demands and associated costs often limit their accessibility, particularly for researchers with limited resources.

-In parallel, technologies like automated summarization tools, such as the one introduced in [13], have become essential for condensing lengthy scientific articles into concise, informative abstracts, while keyword extraction systems help identify the most significant terms for efficient indexing and retrieval [13,14].
-These tools have greatly enhanced the accessibility and
+In parallel, technologies such as automated summarization tools, like the one introduced in [13], have become essential for condensing lengthy scientific articles into concise, informative abstracts, while keyword extraction systems help identify the most significant terms for efficient indexing and retrieval [13,14].
+These tools have greatly enhanced the accessibility and discoverability of scientific content, making it easier for researchers to engage with relevant literature.